 His imagery projected the realities of war, the lives of the dispossessed, the poor and victims of corrupt politics into the homes of those who were safe, reading their Sunday papers.
 He has survived injury, imprisonment and real danger in order to record and send those images home.
 He has spent a lifetime using his wits to survive and his instinct for being in the right place at the right time in order to document a story.

 He has an innate moral compass and sense of justice and political awareness and speaks with a charismatic honesty and dry eloquence about his life, the conflict he has seen, and the events that shaped the last half century in a way that is both educational as well as entertaining.

 There is a fascination about his life, in his 83rd year, a life which not only continues to be involved with areas of conflict, but also with other projects, such as his published work on the vulnerable architectural landmarks on the fringes of the Roman Empire in Northern Africa and the Middle East, and the haunting landscapes around Somerset in which he resides.

-In 1993 Don was the first photojournalist to be awarded a CBE and in 2016 he was knighted this week for his “services to photography”.
+In 1993 Don was the first photojournalist to be awarded a CBE and in 2016 he was knighted for his “services to photography”.